PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

      If you have problems with the dependency build (for example, if you are not building on C:), then you may need to modify tools/mkdeps.sh

   NOTE 1:  The CodeSourcery toolchain (2009q1) does not work with default optimization level of -Os (See Make.defs).
 It will work with -O0, -O1, or -O2, but not with -Os.

+  NOTE 2:  The free, "Lite" version of the Atollic toolchain does not support C++ nor does it support ar, nm, objdump, or objdcopy.
+If you use the Atollic "Lite" toolchain, you will have to set:

+    CONFIG_HAVE_CXX=n

+  In order to compile successfully.
+Otherwise, you will get errors like:

+    "C++ Compiler only available in TrueSTUDIO Professional"

+  The make may then fail in some of the post link processing because of some of the other missing tools.
+The Make.defs file replaces the ar and nm with the default system x86 tool versions and these seem to work okay.
+Disable all of the following to avoid using objcopy:

+    CONFIG_RRLOAD_BINARY=n
+    CONFIG_INTELHEX_BINARY=n
+    CONFIG_MOTOROLA_SREC=n
+    CONFIG_RAW_BINARY=n

-  NOTE 2: The devkitARM toolchain includes a version of MSYS make.
+  NOTE 3:  The devkitARM toolchain includes a version of MSYS make.
 Make sure that the paths to Cygwin's /bin and /usr/bin directories appear BEFORE the devkitARM path or will get the wrong version of make.